BASIC STEPS IN WRITING A LITERATURE PAPER

 or documentation has been corrected.

 A professor, tutor, or other reliable reader may help you with brainstorming, outlining, suggesting revisions, learning to recognize proofreading errors, or typing a paper.
-It is unethical to get someone else to edit (i.e., correct errors) or write all or part of a paper, and to copy homework exercises from someone else.
+It is unethical to get someone else to edit or proofread (i.e., correct errors) or write all or part of a paper, and to copy homework exercises from someone else.
 If you have any questions about documentation or help received, talk to the professor before an assignment is submitted.
 Obviously, it is to your advantage to ask questions early if you have doubts and to learn as much as you can by doing your own work.

 MARKING SYMBOLS AND TERMS FOR ENGLISH PAPERS